schedski/git-basics/readme.txt

 Git Basics

-I'm learning the basics of Git and GitHubm, so this repo is just for experimenting.
+I'm learning the basics of Git and GitHub, so this repo is just for experimenting.